JimGray9999/bcs-central-grader/README.md

 Build out as a CLI with Inquirer first, then as a React app

+Inquirer:
+    Login
+    Main Menu
+        List of my Cohorts
+            Show list of cohorts
+            Select a cohort
+                Current assignment
+                List of all assignments

+        Ungraded Assignments
+        Refresh data (need to find a way to not need this step...)
+        Exit

 Login (doing automatically for now, then allowing for input)

 Dashboard